-You can replace half of it with water if you prefer a less sweeter taste!
+You can replace half of it with more water if you prefer it less sweet!

 These are some good coconut water brands to buy either in store or online.

-Make your smoothie when you are ready to enjoy it
+Make it when you are ready to enjoy it

 Okay, I am going a little against the grain here, but to get the maximum benefits of a green juice and fruit smoothie, you should enjoy it immediately or at least the same day!

 My point is, don't treat your healthy green drink like fast food.
 This recipe is so easy to make and comes together in 5 minutes.

-What is not to love!!!
-A lot of goodness in one beautiful and delicious green smoothie for kids that both of you can enjoy together.
+A lot of goodness is in this beautiful and delicious green smoothie for kids that both of you can enjoy together.

-Sharing is caring, so don't forget to PIN IT!
-Always love to hear if you tried out this recipe and if it worked for you.
+PIN IT!
+I always love to hear if you tried out this recipe and if it worked for you.
 Don't forget to subscribe to my Monthly Newsletter!